threeport/user-docs/docs/index.md

 ## Next Steps

-Check out the [Getting Started guide](getting-started) to try out Threeport for yourself.
+Check out the [Getting Started guide](getting-started.md) to try out Threeport for yourself.

-See our [Application Orchestration document](concepts/application-orchestration) in our Concepts section for more information on how Threeport approaches software delivery.
+See our [Application Orchestration document](concepts/application-orchestration.md) in our Concepts section for more information on how Threeport approaches software delivery.

-To dive into the architecture of Threeport, see the [Architecture Overview document](architecture/overview)
+To dive into the architecture of Threeport, see the [Architecture Overview document](architecture/overview.md)